KrakeX/perl-padawan-bootcamp-2016/README.md

 Missing documentation coverage of API endpoints voids all related feature points.
 Not nailing a minimum viable product voids all points.
 [Read MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)

+###Reading Days###

+Reading days are organized in sprints of 7 days for each group of knowledge keypoints.

+The structure behind each reading week is Read, Practice, Commit (not related to [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) but a good read anyways...).

+1. ####Read:####
+A list of suggested topics with a suggested

+2. ####Practice:####
+Padawans are encuraged to practice what they have read on a free

+3. ####Commit:####
+Padawans will collaborate on the editing and committing of a single small [POD](https://juerd.nl/site.plp/perlpodtut), [More POD](http://perldoc.perl.org/perlpod.html).

+The document is formatted with the sections NAME, SYNOPSIS (when aplicable, seek wisdom in CPAN modules like [Dancer](http://search.cpan.org/~bigpresh/Dancer-1.3202/lib/Dancer.pm)) and LEARNED KEYPOINTS where Padawans outline what they consider the most important points.

+The POD document should include inline code to test itself for syntax errors.
+So that executing it with the Perl interpreter will run at least a syntax check on itself.
+An example exists in the padawans_summaries directory.

+Jedi Masters like paragraphs that have been edited by many Padawans over single Padawan paragraphs.
+Jedi Masters also like to see you write as you read, not by the end of the sprint.
+Commit often, you should.

+Documents are due on Wednesdays.

+Each week a pull request with a new file in the padawans_summaries directory as a single pull request when the group agrees the document represents the most important topics.

+####Week 1####

+####Week 2####

+####Week 3####

 ###Learning Days###

-Each day you will grab the fundamentals of the key building blocks for usual Java applications.
+Each day you will grab the fundamentals of the key building blocks of Perl applications with a focus on WebServices on SAO and microservices architectures running within containers.

 On each learning day you will have to:

 1. ####Read:####
-We will provide you with documentation related with current sprint content so you can have a background reference, guide and examples to complete the following practice.
+We will provide you with documentation about the focal point of each iteration for background reference.
+Each iteration also has an associated guide and examples.

 2. ####Practice:####
 You will implement the previously gathered knowledge in simple coding activities.
-Most important task numbers are listed in the "*Key Points*" section for each day and they should get most of your attention; if you feel you don’t have enough time to complete all tasks, start with these ones when possible.
+Every iteration's practice section is divided into "Key Points" (comparable to a definition of the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product); thus the tasks you should pay the most attention and start as early as possible, "Challange" (tasks that expect to lead you beyond your confort zone and into the hairy matters of camel herding, you can start by looking that up!), "Nice to have" (extra tasks that lead you into the road of Jedi wisdom).

 3. ####Commit:####
-You will commit all your code on a daily basis, when you finish your practice.
+You will commit all your code on a daily basis, when you finish your practice and receive peer code reviews and optional Perl Jedi Master guidance.

 ### Introduction